 Connect with Nature – Make Your Own Herbal Tea

-This blog was written by guest blogger Rebecca Kennedy.
+This blog post was written by guest blogger Rebecca Kennedy.

 Consumed since antiquity across ancient civilizations, from China to the Mediterranean, herbal tea continues to be a popular beverage today.

 More formally known as a tisane, herbal tea is generally defined as a steeped drink made from an infusion of herbs, seeds, spices, flowers, leaves or other plant material.
 It is sometimes taken for medicinal or health benefits.
 Strictly speaking, a tisane is not actually considered a tea, as types of the latter derive from the leaves of the plant Camellia Sinensis, while tisanes are made from the parts of other plants and typically contain no caffeine.

 You have probably noticed many herbal teas at the grocery store — chamomile, ginger and mint are examples.
 But did you know that it can be pretty easy to make your own?
 Using plants collected from a recent hike in the woods or your backyard, or purchased from a trusted farmer or market, you can create your own personalized blend!

 All you need is a pot or kettle, fresh cold water (filtered if possible), your chosen ingredient(s) and a mug for serving.
 A strainer is quite useful if you wish to strain your tisane before drinking.
 Alternatively, you can fashion a homemade tea bag from cheesecloth in which to put your herbal bouquet.
 Last, you may wish to get an airtight container for storing your blend.

 Here are some recipes to get you started.

 My friend Kristin absolutely adores this blend during the winter.

 - ½ cup + 2 Tbsp cut licorice root